apos/yaacs/README.md

 ## AZ-EQ-6 mount
 No screws.
 Glue together with long v-mount.
+I use simple velcro band to secure it around the mount head.

 ![image](https://github.com/apos/case_system_stellarmate_astroberry/assets/456034/6505208a-0a21-4160-a092-0fff6ed295fe)